 The fee is a percentage of the award – usually somewhere between 30 percent and 40 percent, after fees and court costs are deducted.
 This is all set in stone before the attorney ever begins to work on the case.

 Find out more about the costs associated with hiring a personal injury lawyer.

-Is It Worth Getting A Personal Injury Attorney After An Accident in Houston?
+Is It Worth Getting A Personal Injury Attorney After An Accident?